-Esra Tanyildiz is Visiting Assistant Professor in the Department of Public Management and Policy in the Andrew Young School of Policy Studies.
+Esra Tanyildiz is Clinical Assistant Professor in the Department of Public Management and Policy in the Andrew Young School of Policy Studies.
 She holds an undergraduate degree in City and Regional Planning, and a master’s degree in Urban Policy Planning from Middle East Technical University in Turkey.
 She obtained her joint doctoral Public Policy degree from Georgia State University and Georgia Institute of Technology.

 Over the last eleven years, Dr. Tanyildiz held research and teaching positions in Atlanta, Brussels and Istanbul.
 She taught graduate and undergraduate courses in research methodology, policy and program evaluation, and urban policy.
 She also developed a teaching methodology course for graduating doctoral students.